Tay Street and Shore Road Sewer Upgrade

 Since then we have promoted the project and road closures significantly through use of news, radio, and social media advertising.
 We have also continued to regularly update our website with the most up to date project information.

-The project team will continue to keep residents and businesses informed and respond to feedback throughout the delivery of the project, while a community liaison group has been formed where our Project Team meets with members of the community and stakeholders monthly to discuss the project.
+The project team will continue to keep residents and businesses informed and respond to feedback throughout the delivery of the project, while a community liaison group was formed for the Tay St aspect of the project which allowed our team to regularly meet and have discussions with members of the community and stakeholders through the most impactful stage of the work.